Shriinivas/blenderbezierutils/README.md

 3. Polygon
 4. Star

 Click the starting point and end point of the shape.
-To draw shapes with equal height and width (e.g. perfect circle or square), hold down `shift` key.
+To draw shapes with equal height and width (e.g. perfect circle or square), hold down `Shift` key.
 You can optionally snap to the grid.

 The shapes are all 2D, so for drawing in the 3D perspective view, you can either choose a constraining plane or set the orientation to view.
 In perspective view, without any constraining plain, the depth value of the current mouse location is applied to all the points.